-We combine municipality-level data from multiple sources (see a detailed description of all variables in Table A.1).
-The election results comes from the Electoral Commission which has published the results of all types of elections at the municipal level since 2005.
-Our treatment variable and most of control variables are calculated based on data from Statistics Poland.
+We combine municipality-level data from multiple sources (see a detailed description of all variables in Tables A.1 and A.2).
+The election results come from the National Electoral Commission which has published the results of all types of elections at the municipal level since

+2005.6 Our treatment variable and most of our control variables are calculated based on data from Statistics Poland.
 Additionally, we calculate geographic variables using GIS software.
 Finally, we use data on participation in Catholic masses and communion from the Institute for Catholic Church Statistics.

-The map in Figure 3 displays our treatment variable: i.e., the child benefit amounts received by Polish municipalities in 2016.
+The map in Figure 3 displays our treatment variable, i.e., the child benefit amounts received by Polish municipalities in 2016.
 The map shows clear spatial patterns in the distribution of the treatment variable.
-Thus, we account for spatial correlation by using Conley standard errors in robustness checks.
+Thus, we account for spatial correlation by applying Conley standard errors in robustness checks.

-We complement our main analysis with a survey data analysis in which we look at the individual political choices of respondents.
+We complement our main analysis with a survey data analysis where we examine the individual political choices of respondents.
 For this analysis, we use data collected by the Public Opinion Research Center (CBOS).
 Every month, the CBOS surveys a new sample of around 700-1,100 people, asking for their opinions on current political and social issues in Poland.
-Our outcome variables are based on the respondents' answers about how they voted in the last several elections.
+Our outcome variables are based on respondents' answers about how they voted in the last several elections.
 The parliamentary elections took place in October 2007, 2011, 2015, and 2019.
-We use data from the first three months following a given election: November 2007 - January 2008 (data on the 2007 parliamentary elections), January - March 2013 (data on the 2011 parliamentary elections), November 2015 - January 2016 (data on the 2015 parliamentary elections), and November 2019 - January 2020 (data on the 2019 parliamentary elections).
+We use data from the first three months following each given election: November 2007 - January 2008 (data on the 2007 parliamentary elections), January - March 2013 (data on the 2011 parliamentary elections), November 2015 - January 2016 (data on the 2015 parliamentary elections), and November 2019 - January 2020 (data on the 2019 parliamentary elections).
+The CBOS surveys measure political preferences in a consistent manner.
+They also include ad-hoc questions related to ongoing events but these questions vary over time.
+Therefore, in order to analyze the impact of the child benefit program on measures of social norms, trust, and life satisfaction, we use European Social Survey (ESS) data from 2008-2018.
+ESS data is collected every two years in European countries, and includes a wide range of questions that were asked in the exact same way in each wave of the survey.